 5. An often irrational fear that I would break my ankle (Valid in a forest or mountain, not so much on a beach).

 Now, 147 days/21 weeks/5 months and a couple of stone in weight loss later, we faced the last 48 kilometres of our journey.
 The 15th of March 2015 would be a monumental day in our memories.
-Amusingly, it was a day marked in a lot of locals’ calendars for another reason – the “Surf to City Walk/BIke/Run” was taking place.
-We set off before 9am from Oreti Beach Holiday Park into streets that were currently deserted all for the occasional table manned by volunteers giving out cups of water, along with curious glances at our over ambitious get ups.
-You could just see the confusion in their eyes as they took in our walking poles, backpacks and general air of doggedness – fitting for a 48 kilometre trudge to the finish-line of a through hike, not so fitting for a 12 kilometre family fun run that would momentarily kick off.
-We decided to imagine that the thousands of men, women and children walking alongside us were there as a support group for us, which really made the first 10 kilometres of our epic day fly in.
-For an extra boost of morale we ducked into the Four Square en route and picked up three pies and a $7 bottle of plonk to pop at Bluff.
-I was so pumped to be reaching the end that I didn’t even balk at carrying the glass bottle in my backpack for 10 hours.
+Amusingly, it was a day marked in a lot of locals’ calendars for another reason – the “Surf to City Walk/Bike/Run” was taking place.
+We set off before 9am from Oreti Beach Holiday Park into streets that were currently deserted all for the occasional table manned by volunteers giving out cups of water, along with curious glances at our over-ambitious get-ups.
+You could just see the confusion in their eyes as they took in our walking poles, backpacks and a general air of doggedness – fitting for a 48-kilometre trudge to the finish line of a through-hike, not so fitting for a 12-kilometre family fun run that would momentarily kick-off.
+We decided to imagine that the thousands of men, women and children walking alongside us were there as a support group for us, which really made the first 10 kilometres of our epic day fly-in.
+For an extra boost of morale, we ducked into the Four Square en route and picked up three pies and a $7 bottle of plonk to pop at Bluff.
+I was so pumped to be reaching the end that I didn’t even baulk at carrying the glass bottle in my backpack for 10 hours.

 Having previously expected to practically run all the way along the last 7 kilometres, in spite of our exhaustion, we instead ambled along taking in the view and snapping a ridiculous amount of photos.
 After sidling the cliffs, the track joined onto a very civilised seaside pathway, from which we could see the last boat of the day sailing across from Stewart Island as the sky steadily darkened.
 As we made our way the last few metres to Stirling Point at Bluff, the yellow signpost coming into view, the anticlimactic feeling was palpable (if that isn’t a complete contradiction in terms).